deobandana/Machine-learning-challenge/README.md

 6) Avoided linear regression, this is a classification problem and start with logistic classification and selected features columns.

 7) Create a Train Test Split from sklearn.model_selection.

+8) Pre-processing:
+ - Scale the data using the MinMaxScaler and perform some feature selection.